EMscience/HydroBench/Readme.md

 reason.
 In contrast, hydrological signatures and information theoretic metrics are capable of revealing model internal functions and their tradeoffs with predictive performance.

-In this, notebook we present HydroBench an interactive and reproducible hydroogical benchmarking and diagnostics tool that computes not only traditional predictive performance metrics but also both hydrological signatures and information flow metrics.
+In this, notebook we present HydroBench an interactive and reproducible hydrological benchmarking and diagnostics tool.
+HydroBench computes not only traditional predictive performance metrics but also both hydrological signatures and information flow metrics.
-From hydrological signatures, we include flow duration curves, hydrograph recession analysis and water-balance metrics while from information theoretic analysis we focused on [Transfer Entropy (TE)](https://en.wikipedia.org/wiki/Transfer_entropy) and [Mutual Information(MI)](https://en.wikipedia.org/wiki/Mutual_information), in diagnosing model performance.
+From hydrological signatures, HydroBench includes flow duration curves, hydrograph recession analysis and water-balance metrics while from information theoretic analysis it computes [Transfer Entropy (TE)](https://en.wikipedia.org/wiki/Transfer_entropy) and [Mutual Information(MI)](https://en.wikipedia.org/wiki/Mutual_information), in diagnosing model functional performances.

 We demonstrate the application of these metrics on the the National Hydrologic Model product using the PRMS model ([NHM-PRMs]()).
 NHM-PRMS has two model products covering the CONUS - the calibrated and uncalibrated model products.